fredhur/CircularQueueBuffer/README.md

 ## 1. Concept
-> **SimpleBuffer** is fixed size Queue which seems like FIFO queue, but difference between FIFO queue and SimpleBuffer is shift data when full.
+> **SimpleBuffer** is fixed size Queue which seems like FIFO queue.
+But difference between FIFO queue and SimpleBuffer is shift data when full.
-SimpleBuffer developed by using this concept via normal array and circular queue.
+SimpleBuffer is developed by using this concept via normal array and circular queue.
 [Wiki : Circular Queue](https://en.wikipedia.org/wiki/Circular_buffer)

 <img src="https://user-images.githubusercontent.com/7028314/169650472-868089e6-92e2-4554-a2ac-4c99e857325f.png" width="500" height="300"/>